wizardamigos/app/curriculum/lesson064/description.en.md

 ---
 {
-  "title": "Code Combat (Sarven Sentry)",
+  "title": "Code Combat (Continuous Alchemy)", "duration": "5:19"
-  "duration": "6:13"
 }
 ---

-Now lets again involve differently colored flags to spice it up.
+Lets practice some more :-)